Silfra: Formation

 Silfra lies in the Þingvellir valley and within the Þingvellir National Park.
 The valley, and Silfra itself, were formed by the divergent tectonic drift of the Eurasian and North American plates.
 The plates drift about 2 cm farther apart every year, building up tension between the plates and the earth mass above.
 This tension is relieved through periodic major earthquakes at approximately ten-year intervals, which have caused cracks and fissures to form in Þingvellir valley; Silfra lies at the rim of the Þingvallavatn Lake and is one of the largest and deepest of these fissures.
 The Silfra fissure intercepts a major aquifer, which feeds multiple springs at its base.
 Boulders and rocks falling into the widening cracks have formed caves within the fissures.

+History

+Þingvellir (Thingvellir) National Park is a UNESCO world heritage area and home to Iceland's first parliamentary assembly called Althingi.
+The initial two-week meeting in the month of June in 930 CE marked Iceland's birth.
+The sessions continued until the year 1798 when it was then replaced by the High Court until it was reinstated about 50 years later.
+Ruins of the ancient stone "booths" are still visible and visitors can walk between two tectonic plates.
+Visitors can look out from the uplifted tectonic ridgeline and see the numerous fissures varying in size as well as the Silfra fissure.

 Hydrology

-Silfra is spring fed by groundwater originating as meltwater from Langjökull, Iceland's second largest glacier, about fifty kilometres north of the Þingvallavatn Lake.
+Silfra is a spring fed by groundwater originating as meltwater from Langjökull, Iceland's second largest glacier, about fifty kilometres north of the Þingvallavatn Lake.
 In the distant past, this Langjökull meltwater ran through a river directly and unimpeded into the Þingvallavatn Lake.
 This river was blocked a few thousand years ago by lava flows from the Skjaldbreiður volcano causing the meltwater to pond and seep underground into the porous lava rock to form an aquifer.
 This water then percolates through the aquifer for thirty to a hundred years before emerging from the fissure springs in the Þingvallavatn Lake fifty kilometres to the south.
 The emerging, highly filtered groundwater is exceptionally clear and potable.